 One of the CASA implementation requirements to reach an operational compliance finding is that use of force cases must be completed within 120 days.
 While APD has historically struggled to complete cases within the allotted time, the past five monitoring periods generated excellent completed case timelines.
 During IMR-21, IAFD opened 195 Level 2 cases and 71 Level 3 cases.
-IAFD completed 219 Level 2 cases during the monitoring period, and all of the cases were completed within 90 days.11 IAFD completed 71 Level 3 cases within the monitoring period; all but nine were completed within 90 days of the use of force.
+IAFD completed 219 Level 2 cases during the monitoring period, and all of the cases were completed within 90 days.
+IAFD completed 71 Level 3 cases within the monitoring period; all but nine were completed within 90 days of the use of force.
 Seven of the cases were completed within 90 days of IAFD receiving the cases (primarily after cases were misclassified in the field).
 Two cases were completed at 107 and 118 days after permissible 30-day extensions were approved.
 One of these cases was an officer-involved shooting (OIS), and the other case involved out-of-policy uses of force.
 The monitoring team notes these two cases were completed within the authorized 120-day period.

 At the close of the 21st monitoring period, IAFD had completed 127 of the 195 Level 2 use of force cases opened during the monitoring period.
 There were still 68 open Level 2 cases that had not been completed when the monitoring period closed on January 31, 2025.
 These cases will be examined during the 22nd reporting period.
 We note that the cases still open at the end of the IMR-20 reporting period were closed within this reporting period and that all of the cases were closed within 90 days of the use of force.
-At the close of the 21st monitoring period.
+At the close of the 21st monitoring period, IAFD completed 38 of the 71 Level 3 use of force cases opened during the period.
 There were still 33 cases that were opened during the monitoring period but had not been completed.
-These cases will be examined during the monitoring period.
-We note that were opened during the 22nd reporting period.
-We note that were still open at the end of the last reporting period were all closed within IMR-21 reporting period and that all of the cases were closed within 90 days of the occurrence of the use of force.
+These cases will be examined during the 22nd reporting period.
+We note that the cases that were still open at the end of the last reporting period were all closed within IMR-21 reporting period and that all of the cases were closed within 90 days of the occurrence of the use of force.